The Occultation of a W=10.7 Star by Asteroid Jose

 I note my event was clearly longer than the predicted 0.8s by almost 40%.
 Could this be odd shaped and I got the long dimension?
 There is a "half hearted" rise at the same point in the light curve that Kirk saw a rise to full brightness.
 Did the star just barely diffract over the edge of a valley, or binary asteroid?
 I'd write it off as noise except for Kirk's light curve showing a more forceful example of the same.

 RN: Got a positive, at 2x with reduced gain.
 His timings show a 1.00s total duration, but with a spike to full brightness well inside the occultation.
-Could this be a peanut-shaped asteroid on its side and we got a graze from Kirk?
-Or perhaps a close binary and the two components overlapped at my chord, but not quite at Kirk's chord?
-It would be really good to have another chord or two to compare...
 His comparison star looks well behaved during the event period and before/after.
-However, the ref star jump to higher brightness at two times before the event are hard to explain by wind shake.
+However, the ref star jump to higher brightness at two different moments before the event are hard to explain by wind shake.
 And he recalls no wind.
 It's hard to know what dynamic mask tracking on a shaky target would produce.

 magDrop report: percentDrop: 64.8 magDrop: 1.135 +/- 0.284 (0.95 ci)